microsoft/cobalt/docs/MANUAL_TESTING_PLAN.md

 1. Create a fork of `microsoft/cobalt` (do not alter the public repo with a branch, etc.)
 1. Create a pipeline to point to the fork
 1. Alter vars to be unique to this project & pipeline
-1. Alter the AGENT_POOL 'Infrstructure Pipeline' variable to point to the custom build VM
+1. Alter the AGENT_POOL 'Infrastructure Pipeline' variable to point to the custom build VM
 1. Trigger the pipelines
 1. Trigger the container deployments (`acr build/push`)
 1. Test that the frontend and backend endpoints are echoing for each project/instance

 ------

-### Scenario 5 - Deploy simple NGINX example via ISO Template
+### Scenario 5 - Deploy simple nginx example via ISO Template

 #### Description

-We need to demonstrate running NGINX as another example application.
+We need to demonstrate running nginx as another example application.
 We'll use the official Docker image for nginx from https://hub.docker.com/_/nginx

 #### Scenario #5 Test Plan